Meeting with school students

 The head of state was informed about the development of the system of secondary education in Belarus.
 All secondary school programs will be revised in Belarus by 1 September, this work is nearing completion, Education Minister Igor Karpenko said.
 One of the advance copies of the new school books and a modern technology of ‘live pictures’ have been shown to the head of state.

-Alexander Lukashenko said that the design of books is also important.
+Aleksandr Lukashenko said that the design of books is also important.
 They should be beautiful and user-friendly at the same time.
 “We should not spare money for new books,” he said.

-Children's health was at the heart of the decision to modify school start times, Alexander Lukashenko said.
+Children's health was at the heart of the decision to modify school start times, Aleksandr Lukashenko said.
 “What do we expect from this decision?
 I think the major concerns are children's health, and them feeling good in the classroom.
 For an individual to assimilate the new knowledge, he should feel good.
 The goal here is to take care of children's health and their ability to assimilate new information,” the head of state said.

-Alexander Lukashenko also visited the school’s statehood museum.
+Aleksandr Lukashenko also visited the school’s statehood museum.
 A picture of the head of state with students was taken upon request of the school students.

 At the meeting with students the head of state talked about qualities of a true leader.

 He underlined that leadership qualities are needed in various fields including the management of a country or the management of an individual enterprise.
 “You can be leaders in labor collectives, too.
 A true leader is more than a manager of a large enterprise, a city administration, a district administration, a central government, more than the country’s president.
 A true leader always leads people, too.
-I hope a lot you are this kind of people,” Alexander Lukashenko noted.
+I hope a lot you are this kind of people,” Aleksandr Lukashenko noted.

 The President said he was confident that the young people will be able to achieve the goals they set out to reach.
 “All the conditions have been enabled in the country for your walk in life to be a success.
 The existing education system allows choosing your profession wisely and realize the skills you have,” the head of state said.

-Alexander Lukashenko also advised the school students not to waste their time.
+Aleksandr Lukashenko also advised the school students not to waste their time.
 “Everything needs to be done when the time is right.
 If you don’t do something now — get educated, build the foundation of your life as a whole — tomorrow will be too late,” he said.
 “Now life is terribly intensive.
 If you lose a year, you will not be able to catch up later on.
 You simply will not have the time for it.
 Your peers will move forward by then.”

 The participants of the meeting also discussed centralized testing.